By Diana Simeon

 1. You don’t have to play organized sports.

 If your teenager doesn’t like organized sports, don’t sweat it.
 “You just don’t want them sedentary,” explains Dr. Jen Trachtenberg, a pediatrician and clinical assistant professor of pediatrics at the Mount Sinai School of Medicine.
-“Exercise for teens can be walking the dog or riding a bike.
+“Physical activities for teens can be walking the dog or riding a bike.
 Even playing those active video games is better than just sitting there.”
 It also doesn’t have to be a single activity.
 If walking the dog, then playing an active video game adds up to 30 or so minutes, mission accomplished.

 2. They have to enjoy it.